JaredMcCarthy/TaskFlowCLI/README.md

 ## About

 TaskFlowCLI is a simple Python project that runs directly from the terminal.

-It helps manage basic tasks like adding, listing, and marking them as done.
+- It helps manage basic tasks like adding, listing, and marking them as done.
-All data is stored in local text files, keeping it lightweight and easy to use.
+- All data is stored in local text files, keeping it lightweight and easy to use.

 The goal is to eventually turn it into a small command-line assistant capable of automating actions, opening apps, or launching websites right from the terminal.

 ## Current Features

-- Add, edit, delete, and list tasks
+- Add, edit, delete, and list tasks, list categories, pretty simple.
 - Mark tasks as completed or pending

 ## Future Plans